Закаливаемость и прокаливаемость стали

 Molybdenum (Mo)

-• Forms stable carbides, which increase the hardness of the alloy.
+• Forms stable carbides, increasing the hardness of the alloy.

-• It increases heat resistance and strength at high temperatures.
+• Increases heat resistance and strength at high temperatures.

-• It reduces the risk of hardening cracks due to the uniform distribution of stresses.
+• Reduces the risk of hardening cracks due to uniform stress distribution.

 Carbon (C)